justin-napolitano/cv/index.md

   - machine-learning
   - python
   - backup
+  - github pages
+  - machine learning
+  - data integration
+  - web scraping
-seoPrimaryKeyword: personal CV automation
+seoPrimaryKeyword: github cv automation
 seoSecondaryKeywords:
+  - personal CV website
   - build automation
   - deployment scripts
   - machine learning projects
+  - data projects
 seoOptimized: true
 topicFamily: automation
 topicFamilyConfidence: 0.95
 topicFamilyNotes: >-
   The post centers on automation of build, deployment, backup, and integration workflows using scripts and Makefiles, which aligns closely with the 'automation' family description and examples.
 Although it incorporates elements of documentation and machine learning, the dominant theme is about scripting and automating the deployment and maintenance pipeline.
+kind: project
+id: github-cv
 ---

 # Technical Overview of the CV Repository